Vesna Vulović

-Following the bombing, Vulović spent days in a coma and was hospitalised for several months.
+Following the bombing, Vulović spent days in a coma and was hospitalized for several months.
 She suffered a fractured skull, three broken vertebrae, broken legs, broken ribs, and a fractured pelvis.
 These injuries resulted in her being temporarily paralyzed from the waist down.
 Vulović made an almost complete recovery but continued to walk with a limp.
-She had no memory of the incident and had no qualms about flying in the aftermath of the crash.
+She had little to no memory of the incident and had no fear of flying in the aftermath of the crash.
 Despite her willingness to resume work as a flight attendant, Jat Airways (JAT) gave her a desk job negotiating freight contracts, feeling her presence on flights would attract too much publicity.
 Vulović became a celebrity in Yugoslavia and was deemed a national hero.

 Vulović was fired from JAT in the early 1990s after taking part in anti-government protests during the breakup of Yugoslavia, but avoided arrest as the government was concerned about the negative publicity that her imprisonment would bring.
 She continued her work as a pro-democracy activist until the Socialist Party of Serbia was ousted from power during the Bulldozer Revolution of October 2000.
-Vulović later campaigned on behalf of the Democratic Party, advocating for Serbia's entry into the European Union.
+Vulović later campaigned on behalf of the Democratic Party, advocating Serbia's entry into the European Union.
 Her final years were spent in seclusion, and she struggled with survivor guilt.
 Having divorced, Vulović lived alone in her Belgrade apartment on a small pension until her death in 2016.

 Early life

 Vesna Vulović was born in Belgrade on 3 January 1950.
 Her father was a businessman and her mother was a fitness instructor.
-Driven by her love of the Beatles, Vulović travelled to the United Kingdom after completing her first year of university, hoping to improve her English-language skills.
+Driven by her love of the Beatles, Vulović travelled to the United Kingdom after completing her first year of university, hoping to improve her English language skills.
 "I initially stayed with my parents' friends in Newbury," she recalled, "but wanted to move to London.
 It was there that I met up with a friend who suggested we go to Stockholm.
 When I told my parents I was living in the Swedish capital, they thought of the drugs and the sex and told me to come home at once."
 Upon returning to Belgrade, Vulović decided to become a flight attendant after seeing one of her friends in a flight attendant's uniform.
 "She looked so nice and had just been to London for the day," Vulović recalled.
 "I thought, 'Why shouldn't I be an air hostess?
 I could go to London once a month'."
 She joined JAT, the national flag carrier and dominant airline of Yugoslavia, in 1971.